Giacomo Matteotti: Matteotti Crisis and Aventine Secession

 The assassination of Matteotti sparked shock and widespread criticism of fascism and of Mussolini, including from the Italian liberals who had supported the PNF.
 For example, prominent liberal and future Italian President Luigi Einaudi switched to the parliamentary opposition over Matteotti's murder.
 On 6 August 1924, he wrote an article on the front page of the Corriere della Sera, Italy's newspaper of record, denouncing the guilty silence of financiers and industrialists in the face of fascism's continued and violent repression of opponents.
 The murder of Matteotti also influenced Adolfo Omodeo of the nature of Mussolini and fascism.
 Although he did not fully distance from fascism until 1928, the murder of Matteotti led him to start distancing from his teacher Giovanni Gentile, one of the symbolic figures of early fascism, and that this was painful for him as he unsuccessfully tried to turn on fascism and join the opposition.
 The assassination of Matteotti had a significant effect on Bonomi, who moved closer to the liberal-democratic opposition movement around Amendola but he had been nothing more than a completely "harmless opponent" of fascism as Mussolini contemptuously called him during the 1920s and 1930s.
-After the fall of Mussolini, when Bonomi led the government after Pietro Badoglio's, many socialists had not forgotten that Bonomi, a right-wing social democrat, conservative monarchist, and staunch anti-communist, had played a role in the early 1920s when he accepted support from fascists in elections, protected Mussolini's squads as Minister of the Interior, and failed in the face of the challenge of fascism as Prime Minister of Italy.
+After the fall of Mussolini, when Bonomi led the government after Pietro Badoglio's resignation, many socialists had not forgotten that Bonomi, a right-wing social democrat, conservative monarchist, and staunch anti-communist, had played a role in the early 1920s when he accepted support from fascists in elections, protected Mussolini's squads as Minister of the Interior, and failed in the face of the challenge of fascism as Prime Minister of Italy.